Saifa36622/DRL_HW3/README.md

   <img src="image/image11.png" alt="alt text">
 </p>

-then the rest of the algorithm is the same with q-learning by using the selected policy (in this project will be epsilon greedy) to selected the optimal action
+then the rest of the algorithm is the same with q-learning by using the selected policy (in this project will be epsilon greedy) to selected the optimal action and so on

 ### Deep Q learning (DQN)